 In the Tintin comics, the first name of Captain Haddock is only mentioned once (in the last finished album, no less).
 The Captain gets momentary amnesia after getting hit in the head, and when told by Tintin that his first name is Archibald he snarks and says that the name is ridiculous.
 Which might explain why nobody ever calls him by his first name otherwise.

-Then again, no one gets called by their first name in the series, except Tintin, who doesn't seem to have any other name.
+Then again, few people gets called by their first name in the series, except Tintin, who doesn't seem to have any other name, and minor characters like Igor, Irma, and Allan.

 Miracleman featured a cold hearted, stone-tough assassin named...
 Evelyn Cream.
 Wow.